 When Chavez calls me “douchebag” and “fool” because other interviews were published before his, it undermines my motivation to complete his series, as his interview will require at least three installments.
 Why should I slave on an interview with an ingrate?

 When Chavez threatens me and tells me that he is helping Schoenberger and others to “look into me,” it makes me laugh.
 None of them are good researchers, none of them can delve my personal history and learn anything which is not deliberately exposed.
-I was an unwilling public person in my past.
+I was an unwilling public figure in my past.
 Nobody asked me if I wanted to be famous.
 I am now as private as anybody can be in the age of the internet, when everything that we do and say on the net is captured forever.
-They are not capable of sorting through the chaff.
+Schoenberger, Outtrim and their co-conspirators are not capable of sorting through the chaff.

-But these are the sorts of trivial personalities that I am doomed to interact with, all because I chose this subject.
-Selfish, dysfunctional, trivial people, an astonishing number of them convicted felons.
+But these are the sorts of dysfunctional personalities that I am doomed to interact with, all because I chose this subject.
+Selfish, impaired, trivial people, an astonishing number of them convicted felons.
 I understand Chavez’s impatience.
 I also understand his desperate competition with other protagonists in the story, chief among them Schoenberger and Tafoyovsky.
 It is difficult for me to tolerate the childish emotions at play.

 I am one man, a lone political scientist and historian, and publishing these materials landed me in the midst of a maelstrom of conflicting agendas.
 I began with no agenda of my own.
 Now my purpose is to memorialize the cypherpunk ethos of the original Cicada 3301.
 I used to believe that examining the organization, functions and goals of 3301 would be an effective way to analyze the “Web’s Deepest Mystery.”
 I am dismayed by what I learned in the course of this investigation.